-In keeping with the terms of the Canada-Ontario Agreement for Minority Language Education and Second Official Language Instruction, funding through the Areas of Intervention amount supports FSL initiatives in specified areas of intervention in the FSL Action Plan.
+In keeping with the terms of the Canada-Ontario Agreement for Minority Language Education and Second Official Language Instruction, funding through the Areas of Intervention amount supports FSL initiatives in the FSL Action Plan.

 This funding is enveloped, in that it can only be spent for its intended purpose based on the parameters (e.g., eligible activities and expenses) set out by the Field Services Branch of the ministry each school year.
 Any unspent funding must be reported as deferred revenue for future spending within the Areas of Intervention amount.
-Further details regarding enveloping and financial reporting of Areas of Intervention amount can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this paper.
+Further details regarding enveloping and financial reporting of Areas of Intervention amount can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this guide.

-Each school board's Areas of Intervention amount is set out in the funding regulation.
+Each school board's Areas of Intervention amount is set out in the Core Ed regulation.

-LRF - Programme d'appui aux nouveaux arrivants (PANA) Component This funding was previously flowed through the PANA Allocation of the GSN.
+LRF - Programme d'appui aux nouveaux arrivants (PANA) Component